cvermno/Lausanne/README.md

 https://youtu.be/ROy3S0kd6yE

 ## Kaggle Competition Rank 🏆
-Our model ranked ...
+Our model ranked 18
-With a score of ...
+With a score of 0.587
 You can view the full competition details here.
+We congratulate all our colleagues for their incredible job it was definitely a challenging first competition!

 ## Results 📈